ItsnotMike369/DT-Activity1/readme.md

   </ol>
 </details>

 ---

 ## Overview

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->
-Description of the project in details.
+This project is a group effort to design a website for a client in the tech industry.
+The purpose of the project is to create a visually appealing and functional website that meets the client's needs and showcases their services effectively.

 Guiding Question:
 - What is the project
+  - This project is a group effort to design a website for a client in the tech industry.
-- Whats the purpose
+- What's the purpose
+  - The purpose of the project is to create a visually appealing and functional website that meets the client's needs and showcases their services effectively.
 - What are key components
-- What technology used and how it is used
+  - The key components of the project include:
+    - MultiPage Website/Single Page Website
+    - Parallax transition
+    - Transactional elements

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
-- Parallax transition
-- Transactional
+- **MultiPage Website/Single Page Website**: The website includes multiple sections such as About Us, Services, Ads, Contact Us, and a Call to Action.
+- **Parallax Transition**: Smooth transitions between sections to enhance user experience.
+- **Transactional**: The website includes interactive elements like buttons and forms to engage users.

 ### Technology
 <!-- TODO: List of Technology Used -->